Deep Sky Astrophotography Step-by-Step Walkthrough

 Step 10: Setting an Imaging Sequence

-With the star alignment and focus routine out of the way, we can now slew to our deep sky target for the night.
+With the star alignment and focus routine out of the way, we can now slew to our deep-sky target for the night.

-Certain targets are better choices than others depending on your imaging conditions, moon phase, camera sensor size, telescope, filters etc. Over time, you’ll learn what you particular gear is best at, and set your self up for success whenever possible.
+Certain targets are better choices than others depending on your imaging conditions, moon phase, camera sensor size, telescope, filters etc. Over time, you’ll learn what your particular gear is best at, and set your self up for success whenever possible.

 The camera I am using tonight is known as a one-shot-color camera.
-It shoots images using in broadband true color, using a sensor that collects light in RGB simultaneously.
+It shoots images in broadband true color, using a sensor that collects light in RGB simultaneously.
 A monochrome camera is capable of collecting more signal (light) at once, but a filter wheel is needed to conveniently capture each color channel needed to produce a full-color image.

 This camera is called the ZWO ASI294MC-Pro.
 It includes a cooling feature that keeps the internal sensor cold during long exposures.
 This is important because a hot sensor means more noise.
 Noise is the little pixels and artifacts that can really make a mess of your image.
 With a cool sensor, you’ll be able to create images with a much better signal-to-noise ratio.

 If you’re shooting deep sky astrophotography with a DSLR, the process is slightly different than the way I have featured in the video.
 This is particularly evident when it comes to the focus, framing and imaging sequence setup.